 Help protect your vision from dangerous UV rays by wearing the best sunglasses for your eyes.

-The weather is finally starting to heat up, and we’re sure most of you can’t wait to finally be on the beach with your toes in the sand and the sun at your back.
+When the weather starts to heat up, most of us can’t wait to finally be on the beach with your toes in the sand and the sun at your back.
 May is UV Awareness Month, and we’re here to shed some light on the best ways to protect your eyes for the summer.

 We all know how important it is to shield our skin from the sun’s ultraviolet (UV) rays by applying sunblock to our exposed skin.